raspberrypi/documentation/configuration/wireless/access-point.md

-## Setting up a Raspberry Pi as an Access Point in a stanalone network
+## Setting up a Raspberry Pi as an Access Point in a standalone network

 The Raspberry Pi can be used as a wireless access point, running a standalone network, either by using the inbuilt wireless features of the Raspberry Pi 3 or Raspberry Pi Zero W, or by using a suitable USB wireless dongle that supports access points.

 Note that this documentation was tested on a Raspberry Pi 3, and it is possible some USB dongles may need slight changes to settings.
 If you are having trouble with a USB wireless dongle, please check the forums.

 To add a Raspberry Pi based access point to an existing network, see [this section](#using-the-raspberry-pi-as-an-access-point-to-share-an-internet-connection)